andamira/devela/src/_info/features.md

 Enabling a parent module enables all its sub-modules, except for `os`.

+They set automatic compile flags named `*··`, used for reflection.
+For example, `num··` will be set if any num submodule feature is enabled.

 - `all`: enables all the root modules and extra submodules.

 <!-- NOTE: some links only work with inlined notation -->